florayasmin/studymap/README.md

 - The app requires location permissions to provide personalized recommendations
 - Google Maps requires an API key for production use (configure in `app.json`)
-- Make sure to set your Anthropic API key before using AI recommendations
+- **Always run the backend proxy server** (`npm run server`) before using AI recommendations
+- API keys are stored securely on the backend - never in the mobile app code
+- See `SECURITY.md` for production deployment instructions

 ## Troubleshooting